nbgibbs/lorewiki/content/Contributing.md

 At this point the changes are tracked by git but they are still only on your local computer.
 You will need to "push" the changes to GitHub.

 ![[Screenshot 2024-10-07 010518.png]]

+Congratulations!!!
+You've done it!!!

+Let me know if you have any questions!